What is Empathy?

 So, you ask, why is empathy important in the design world?

 If You Don’t Understand Who, Why Are You Doing It?

 Personas matter.
 How do you begin to understand the proper design approach if you don’t understand a customer’s desires, wants, or needs?
-In order to design a successful product, you must be willing to fully immerse yourself into the client’s world.
-In doing so, you learn how you would react to certain situations, and begin to understand more about user experience.
+To design a successful product, you must be willing to fully immerse yourself into the client’s world.
+In doing so, you learn how you would react to certain situations and understand more about user experience.
 Without empathy, design is a moot point.
-It allows design teams to offer multiple design solutions, and more than that, encourages effective teamwork in the workplace.
+It allows design teams to offer multiple design solutions and encourages effective teamwork in the workplace.

-Additionally, in order to be relevant, targeting a user demographic helps you visualize what the design of a product should look and feel like.
-It takes empathy to figure out the proper demographic positioning, which in turn allows for optimal product market fit and more revenue.
+Additionally, to be relevant, targeting a user demographic helps you visualize what the product’s design should look and feel like.
+It takes empathy to figure out the proper demographic positioning, which allows for optimal product-market fit and more revenue.